Austin and the Texas Hill Country

 Nestled along the banks of Barton Creek, rent a boat or board to explore Zilker Park by water.
 The creek features calm water and lots of turtles and birds to see.

-Since Barton Creek feeds into Lady Bird Lake turn around at the entrance of Town Lake with inexperienced paddlers.
-Larger boats navigate Lake Bird Lake.
-Cash Only
+Since Barton Creek feeds into Lady Bird Lake, turn around at the entrance with inexperienced paddlers.
+Larger boats navigate Lady Bird Lake.

 Austin Nature Center

-Open Monday through Saturday from 9 a.m. to 5 p.m.
-Sunday noon to 5 p.m.
+Located at 2389 Strafford Drive Open Monday through Saturday from 9 a.m. to 5 p.m. and Sunday from noon to 5 p.m.
+Free to enter.

 Umlauf Sculpture Garden and Museum